Composite index (metrics)

-The composite index or composite indicator (abbreviated as c-score) is a new numerical indicator that evaluates the quality of a scientist's research publications, regardless of the scientific field in which he/she operates.
+The composite index or composite indicator (abbreviated as c-score) is a numerical indicator that evaluates the quality of a scientist's research publications, regardless of the scientific field in which they operates.

-It was initially introduced in 2016 by the Greek-American metascience researcher John Ioannidis at Stanford University and his collaborators, R. Klavans R. and K. Boyack.
-In 2019 an improved version of it was announced in the scientific journal PLOS Biology under the paper title "Updated science-wide author databases of standardized citation indicators".
+It was initially introduced in 2016, by the Greek-American metascience researcher John Ioannidis at Stanford University, with an improvement following in 2019.

-Based on a metaresearch study by Ioannidis et al., the new c-score is calculated by an algorithm that combines all scientific research fields and ranks research from the Scopus database across all research areas, even from those with lower citation density.

-Such meta-research has analyzed and recently published, ultimately identifying the top 2% of the world's most influential scientists, in a unified way across each and every scientific sub-discipline.
+The c-score is calculated by an algorithm that combines all scientific research fields and ranks research from the Scopus database across all research areas, even from those with lower citation density.
+This has allowed researchers to identify the top 2% of the world's most influential scientists, in a unified way across every scientific discipline.

-In general, the parameters that are taken into account and eventually determine the new composite-index (c-score) are the following ones:
+The parameters that determine a researcher's c-score are: